 - Frequent, unexplained bouts of wheezing and chest infections and episodes of apnea

 - Sour breath; throaty noises (Note: Baby may have many or only a few of these signs)

 If you suspect gastroesophageal reflux, mention this possibility to your doctor.
 The diagnosis is usually made based on the history given by the parents.
 A doctor can confirm the diagnosis by placing a string-like tube into baby’s esophagus (only minimally uncomfortable), leaving the tube in place overnight, and measuring the amount of stomach acids regurgitated into the esophagus.
 If the reflux is severe, your doctor may prescribe medicines that lower the amount of stomach acid produced and accelerate stomach emptying.
 Besides these medications, try these home remedies to ease your baby’s discomfort:

 - Keep baby upright and quiet for at least thirty minutes after feeding.

 - Wear your baby in a carrier as long as possible.
 Carried babies cry less.
 Babies reflux more while crying.

 - Breastfeed.
-Studies show that GER is less in breastfed babies.
+Studies show that gastroesophageal reflux is less in breastfed babies.

 - If you are bottlefeeding (and if recommended by your doctor), thicken baby’s feedings with one or two tablespoons of rice cereal to each 8-ounce bottle.